 Our tally of second-generation legislators relied on published news stories, congressional members’ public comments and, when available, genealogical records.
 If you know of an additional legislator not included on our list, send us an email at firstname.lastname@example.org.

-Correction: A previous version of the table below gave an incorrect birth country for Rep. Henry Cuellar’s mother.
+Correction (Aug.
+30, 2018): A previous version of the table below gave an incorrect birth country for Rep. Henry Cuellar’s mother.
+In addition, the text and both charts in this post were updated Jan.
+23, 2019, to reflect Tulsi Gabbard’s paternal parentage; her father was born in American Samoa.

 First- and second-generation immigrants in the 115th U.S. Congress